-- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure "Tank Gun(s)" and "Drill Fluid" valves are open. - Fill and rinse the tank with clear water and then start the motor and pump.
-By pumping this water through the system, it will remove buildup and dilute any remaining mixed fluid in the system.
-Open the valve on the wash wand to flush it back into the hopper.
-Open the hopper valve to drain, then close. - Move the control lever to the most left position against the stop pin to stop the motor and pump. - STOP the hydraulic power source (customer supplied). - Drain the remaining water out of the tank (use the customer installed tank bottom drain valve) and dispose of it according to local environmental approved practices. - Remove the drain caps on any of the suction tees located at the tanks and allow remaining water to escape from the piping.
-After draining, Leave the cap off. - Remove centrifugal pump front drain plug.
-Leave the pump plug out. - Make sure "Tank Gun(s)" and "Drill Fluid" and wash wand valves are open. - Remove filter / shear and clean as described in the maintenance section of this manual.
+- Pump or drain remaining mixed fluid out of the tank and dispose of it according to local environmental approved practices. - Make sure "Tank Gun" and "Drill Fluid" valves are open. - Disconnect the 2" discharge hose that went to the drill rig or reservoir tank, at the drill rig or reservoir, and securely fasten it, back into the mixing tank to recalculate the fluid. - Fill and rinse the tank with clear water and then start the motor and pump.
+By pumping this water through the system, it will remove buildup and dilute any remaining mixed fluid in the system. - Open the valve on the wash wand and flush it back into the hopper.
+Open the hopper valve to drain, then close. - Move the control lever to the most left position against the stop pin to stop the motor and pump. - STOP the hydraulic power source (customer supplied). - Drain the remaining water out of the tank (use the customer installed tank bottom drain valve) and dispose of it according to local environmental approved practices. - Remove the drain cap on the suction tee located at the lower right end of tank and allow remaining water to escape from the piping.
+Leave the cap off. - Remove centrifugal pump front drain plug.
+Leave the pump plug out. - Make sure "Tank Gun" and "Drill Fluid" and wash wand valves are open. - Remove filter / shear and clean as described in the maintenance section of this manual.
 Leave filter / shear out of housing as this will allow remaining moisture to drain. - Open the hopper valve and pour in a suitable environmentally friendly anti-freeze until it runs out of the filter / shear housing opened end. - Shut the hopper valve and pour a suitable environmentally friendly anti-freeze into the hopper until about 2" of fluid cover the valve.
 This will stop the valve from freezing around the edges.